qiye2024/qiye2024.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-    On the left, a microplate based, high throughput test method for *E. coli* growth.
+    On the left, a microplate based, high throughput test method for <em>E. coli</em> growth.
 Middle, absorbance over time of various microplates.
-Right, growth of *E. coli* to different concentrations of PCB 18 for different lengths of time.
+Right, growth of <em>E. coli</em> to different concentrations of PCB 18 for different lengths of time.
 </div>

 The results are included in a paper published in *Science of The Total Environment* {% cite yu2022pangenomic %}.